i-VRESSE/pdbtbx-ts/README.md

 This NPM package only includes a subset of what the rust library can do.
 For now it is meanly focused on getting chain names and residue sequence numbers from PDB files.

+This package uses [wasm-pack](https://rustwasm.github.io/) to compile the pdbtbx rust library and its bindings to a NPM package using WebAssembly.

 ## 🚴 Usage

 Add to your app with